 About Ransomware

-Ransomware is a variety of malicious software that encrypts or deletes files so they cannot be used or are made publicly available.
-Ransomware often locks the victim's computer.
-To prevent the damage, the victim is required to send a certain ransom, usually via a crypto currency such as Bitcoin, within a short period of time.
-It is not guaranteed that delivering the ransom will recover the damaged data or avoid its publication.
-Files can be altered or deleted across a network based on the victim's write permissions, and you cannot break the military-grade encryption technologies used on the hostage files.
-A common ransomware delivery package is tainted email, whereby the target is tricked into interacting with by means of a social engineering exploit called spear phishing.
-This makes the email message to look as though it came from a trusted sender.
-Another popular vulnerability is a poorly protected RDP port.
+Ransomware is a variety of malicious software that encrypts or deletes files so they cannot be used or are publicized.
+Crypto-ransomware often locks the victim's computer.
+To prevent the carnage, the target is required to pay a specified ransom, usually in the form of a crypto currency such as Bitcoin, within a short period of time.
+It is not guaranteed that paying the ransom will restore the lost files or avoid its exposure to the public.
+Files can be altered or deleted across a network depending on the target's write permissions, and you cannot solve the strong encryption technologies used on the compromised files.
+A typical ransomware attack vector is booby-trapped email, in which the victim is lured into interacting with by means of a social engineering exploit known as spear phishing.
+This makes the email message to appear to come from a trusted source.
+Another common vulnerability is an improperly protected RDP port.

-CryptoLocker opened the modern era of ransomware in 2013, and the damage attributed to by the many strains of ransomware is said to be billions of dollars annually, roughly doubling every other year.
-Notorious examples are Locky, and Petya.
-Current headline variants like Ryuk, Maze and Spora are more elaborate and have wreaked more damage than older strains.
-Even if your backup processes allow you to recover your ransomed files, you can still be threatened by so-called exfiltration, where stolen documents are exposed to the public (known as "doxxing").
-Because new versions of ransomware crop up daily, there is no guarantee that conventional signature-matching anti-virus tools will block the latest malware.
-If threat does show up in an email, it is critical that your end users have been taught to be aware of phishing tricks.
-Your ultimate defense is a sound scheme for scheduling and keeping remote backups and the deployment of reliable restoration platforms.
+The ransomware variant CryptoLocker ushered in the new age of crypto-ransomware in 2013, and the damage attributed to by different versions of ransomware is said to be billions of dollars per year, roughly doubling every two years.
+Famous attacks include WannaCry, and Petya.
+Recent high-profile threats like Ryuk, Sodinokibi and CryptoWall are more elaborate and have caused more damage than earlier versions.
+Even if your backup/recovery processes allow your business to restore your ransomed files, you can still be threatened by so-called exfiltration, where ransomed documents are exposed to the public.
+Because additional variants of ransomware crop up every day, there is no certainty that traditional signature-based anti-virus tools will block a new attack.
+If threat does show up in an email, it is critical that your users have learned to identify phishing techniques.
+Your last line of protection is a sound scheme for scheduling and retaining offsite backups plus the use of reliable restoration platforms.

-Ask Progent About the ProSight Ransomware Readiness Report in Columbus
+Ask Progent About the ProSight Ransomware Vulnerability Report in Columbus

-For pricing information and to learn more about how Progent's ProSight Crypto-Ransomware Readiness Checkup can enhance your defense against ransomware in Columbus, phone Progent at
+For pricing details and to find out more about how Progent's ProSight Ransomware Readiness Evaluation can enhance your defense against crypto-ransomware in Columbus, phone Progent at